The Best Themed Cruises You’ll Want to Book ASAP

-Put country before the party, as well as during and after the party, on a pair of western music-themed odysseys.
-The raucous Outlaw Country Cruise has already filled every stateroom of its fourth tour.
-It’s a testament to how much fun folks have at the tattoo shop, whiskey and beer tastings, movie screenings (Westerns, duh!) in the theater, songwriting workshops, Mojo Nixon’s annual belly flop competition, and, of course, concerts.
-Next year’s lineup includes Lucinda Williams, Drive-By Truckers, John Doe, Steve Earle, and many more Americana acts.
-Prefer classic cuts?
-Your Country Music Cruise ship will come into Fort Lauderdale next January, swing by the U.S. Virgin Islands and the Bahamas, and feature music by The Oak Ridge Boys, Patty Loveless, Ronnie Milsap, Ricky Skaggs, and Shenandoah.
+Put country before the party, as well as during and after the party, on a western music-themed odyssey.
+Unfortunately for fans of musically themed cruises, the raucous Outlaw Country Cruise is already sold out for 2020.
+But the Country Music Cruise ship will launch in Fort Lauderdale next January, swing by St. Maarten, the Bahamas, and Puerto Rico, and feature music by The Oak Ridge Boys, Randy Owen, and the Gatlin Brothers.
 There will also be cooking demonstrations, line dancing lessons, and a special edition of the Grand Ole Opry.

 For wine enthusiasts

 Whether you’re a casual imbiber or schooled sipper, you won’t get bore-deauxed on AmaWaterways‘ wine-specific river cruises through famed French appellations.
 Visit historic and elegant chateaus.
 Taste sweet Sauternes and bold reds in Médoc.
 Eat your way through market day in Libourne.
 Bike and hike through sprawling vineyards and postcard-worthy towns like Saint-Émilion and Blaye.
 Wander the hallowed halls and tech-savvy exhibits of the decanter-shaped wine museum La Cité du Vin.
 Then, when back on the boat where it’s always wine o’clock, attend presentations by the resident winemaker, usually picked from the grape groves of Napa (which incidentally shares several similar geographical characteristics with these French regions) to put everything you’ve seen and swirled into perspective.
 More vintages are poured in the lounge to entice cruisers to come to class instead of taking a nap.
-Learn the 13 things experts wish you knew about booking a cruise.
+Now that you’ve got some ideas for themed cruises, learn the 13 things experts wish you knew about booking a cruise.

 For those curious about their family tree

 While motoring across the pond in the Queen Mary 2, families can do a deep dive into their lineage with the help of Cunard and ancestry.com.
-A Journey of Genealogy, which will take place in November, marks the first collaboration between the cruise line and the largest online family history resource in the world.
-Four experts from Ancestry, including the director of research and a master of uncovering military pasts, will give lectures and workshops to help people trace their pasts.
-We’re guessing many of them will find themselves on a similar Atlantic crossing toward New York and the Statue of Liberty as their immigrant relatives ages ago.
-Cunard will also hold the second Greatest Generations Crossing in late July to pay tribute to the heroes of World War II.
-Listen to lectures, attend Q&As, or mingle and swap war stories with veterans in the QM2‘s many galleys and bars.
+A Journey of Genealogy, which will take place in August 2020, marks the second collaboration between the cruise line and the largest online family history resource in the world.
+Guests will leave from Southampton, England, and arrive in New York City during the seven-night transatlantic crossing.
+Timed to the 400th anniversary of the historic Mayflower voyage, the cruise will feature experts from Ancestry to help passengers trace their family trees.
+Listen to lectures and attend Q&As, or mingle in the QM2‘s many galleys and bars.

 For those who can take a joke

 Next February’s Impractical Jokers Cruise from Tampa to the Bahamas promises to revolutionize your life and change the way you look at everything.
 Just kidding.
+That’s a lot to ask from themed cruises.
 The only thing you should expect from this comedy cruise helmed by the stars of truTV’s Impractical Jokers is laughter and lots of it.
-The Tenderloins (Sal, Joe, Q, and Murr) will stock the Norwegian Pearl with top-notch talent whose sole goal is to tickle 2,300 funny bones at endless comedy sets, meet-and-greets, improv performances, and even in line at the buffet or on the shuffleboard court.
+The Tenderloins (Sal, Joe, Q, and Murr) will stock the Norwegian Pearl with top-notch talent whose sole goal is to tickle funny bones at endless comedy sets, meet-and-greets, improv performances, and even in line at the buffet or on the shuffleboard court.
 Check out more all-inclusive cruises that will give you the best vacation ever.